MuchokiDavid/python-mini-projects/README.md

 ## Projects

-1. **Python_google_sheets**: This project describe using python to manipulate google sheet data with python.
+1. **Python_google_sheets**: This project demonstrates how to use Python to manipulate Google Sheets data, including reading, writing, and deleting data using the Google Sheets API.

 (Continue to list and describe other projects)